bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 Server Version: v0.x.y
 ```

-If you're wondering about which server is being used, the Bacalhau Project has a [public Bacalhau server network](../about-bacalhau/introduction) that's shared with the community.
-This serves to allow you to launch your jobs from your computer without maintaing whole a compute cluster on your own.
+If you're wondering which server is being used, the Bacalhau Project has a [public Bacalhau server network](../about-bacalhau/introduction) that's shared with the community.
+This server allows you to launch your jobs from your computer without maintaining a compute cluster on your own.

-In this guide, we provide all commands you'll need to get you started.
-For a complete overview of the `bacalhau` command, take a look at the [CLI Reference page](../all-flags).
+Going further, we will look at some commands to run a simple job.
+For a complete overview of the `bacalhau` commands, take a look at the [CLI Reference page](../all-flags).

-If the client and server versions are aligned, you're ready to get started.

 ## Submit a "Hello World" job